 Shortly before starting Healing Rescue Dogs, I decided that I wanted to get back to the things that spoke to my heart all those years ago when I was eating, breathing and sleeping dogs.

 I decided that I wanted to write about what I’d learned about dogs — what they had taught me; how they can change us if we learn how to listen to what it is that they have to say.

 What should you do now?

 Take some time to explore my blog posts – I’ve been writing for almost three years and you’re bound to find something you like.
-Are you a cat lover too?
-You might like my short story, “That Damn Cat” which is my gift to you for signing up to receive my (occasional) newsletters.

 If you’re looking for a shot of canine inspiration, come back often for the stories – the stories that might teach you something about yourself and the relationship you have with your own dog or the stories that will help you to understand something about yourself.

 I’m an Amazon Best Selling Author!

 On December 21, 2012, I published my first book, Love Always Wags Its Tail – The Dogs That Changed My Life.
 It reached the Number One Spot of the Amazon Best Seller list in its category on December 26, 27 and 28.
 The book is a collection of 12 narrative essays about the dogs in my life and how all of that began with my mom’s love for dogs.
 It’s available as a digital download or you can order the paperback version, both from Amazon.